 If you are suffering pain in your lower back or legs or the inability to control the muscles in your legs after a car crash, you might have a lumbar spinal injury.
 Lumbar spinal injuries from car accidents can be serious, and the lifetime costs of any spinal cord injury can be extensive for victims.

 If someone else caused your crash, you might be able to recover damages with a personal injury claim.
 In Washington, Max Meyers Law can help.
-Call our auto accident team at 425-242-5595 today for a free consultation and claim evaluation.
+Call our Washington auto accident lawyer at 425-399-7000 today for a free consultation and claim evaluation.